Aoki Shūzō

-Viscount Aoki Shūzō (青木 周蔵) was a Japanese politician and diplomat who served as Foreign Minister during the Meiji era.
+Viscount Aoki Shūzō (青木 周蔵) was a Japanese politician and diplomat who served as foreign minister during the Meiji era.

-Biography
+Early life

 Aoki was born to a samurai family as the son of the domain physician of Chōshū, in what is now part of San'yō-Onoda in Yamaguchi Prefecture.
-He studied western science and medicine (rangaku) at the domain school Meirinkan in Hagi, and in Nagasaki, He was then sent to Germany by the Chōshū Domain to study western law in 1868.
+He studied western science and medicine (rangaku) at the domain school Meirinkan in Hagi, and in Nagasaki.

+He was then sent to Germany by the Chōshū Domain to study western law in 1868.
 However, while in Germany, his studies ranged over a very wide area, from western medicine, to politics, military science, and economics.
 From his surviving notes, he studied how to make beer, paper and paper money, carpets and rugs and techniques of western forestry management.

+Career

 Aoki returned to Japan after the Meiji Restoration, and entered the Foreign Ministry of the new Meiji government in 1873, as First Secretary to the Japanese legations to Germany, Netherlands and Austria-Hungary.
+He then served as Vice Foreign Minister in the First Itō Cabinet and Foreign Minister in the First Yamagata Cabinet.

+Foreign minister (first)

-He then served as Vice Foreign Minister in the first Itō administration and Foreign Minister in the first Yamagata administration.
-While Foreign Minister, he strove for the revision the unequal treaties between the Empire of Japan and the various European powers, particularly the extraterritoriality clauses, and expressed concern over the eastern expansion of the Russian Empire into east Asia.
+While foreign minister, he strove for the revision of the unequal treaties between the Empire of Japan and the various European powers, particularly the extraterritoriality clauses, and expressed concern over the eastern expansion of the Russian Empire into east Asia.
+Aoki was forced to resign as a consequence of the Ōtsu Incident of 1891, but resumed his post as Foreign Minister under the Matsukata administration.

-During this time, Viscount Aoki was instrumental in the development of the internal program for Transfers of technology and advice on systems and cultural ways.
+During his time as minister, Viscount Aoki was instrumental in the development of the internal program for Transfers of technology and advice on systems and cultural ways.
 By the hand of Aoki, over a dozen of specialized western professionals were brought to Japan in 1887, not only at a governmental level but also into the private sector.
 Amongst these so called "O-yatoi gaikokujin" were prominent figures including W. K. Burton, Ottmar von Mohl, Albert Favre Zanuti, Henry Spencer Palmer, Hermann Ende, Wilhelm Böckmann, Rudolf Dittrich and Ludwig Riess.